onezeroone-dev/OZO-AD-Windows-Enable-BitLocker/README.md

-# OZ AD Windows Enable BitLocker Installation and Usage
+# OZ AD Windows Enable BitLocker Installation/Deployment and Usage
 Enables BitLocker on all local fixed volumes after verifying that the endpoint meets the BitLocker prerequisites and has successfully recorded a recovery password in Active Directory.
 This script is executed on the endpoint either manually or with an endpoint management tool like Intune or Tanium.

 ## Prerequisites